CobaltFusion/DebugViewPP/README.md

 Cobalt Fusion presents:

-DebugView++
+Debugview++
 ----------

 [Download latest here](https://github.com/djeedjay/DebugViewPP/releases)

-DebugView++ started as a viewer for Win32 OutputDebugString messages in the style of Sysinternals DebugView.
+Debugview++ started as a viewer for Win32 OutputDebugString messages in the style of Sysinternals DebugView.
 However, it can now be attached to virtually any other kind of logging, such as:
 - tailing ascii and UTF logfiles (just drag it onto the window)
 - Android ADB (or any console based standard output)